ShakedLub/FreeViewing/README.md

 (2) Running GBC and GBBayes tests on the behavioral data.
 Running the code: (a) Run GBC.R (b) then GBBayes.R (C) and finally GBCGBBayesScript.R

 (2) Running Bayesian parameter estimation analysis.
 Running the code: Run BayesianParameterEstimationScript.R

-##### Analyses on both experiments
+#### Analyses on both experiments

-Create plots, calculate tree BH, saccadic rate analysis and other analysis described below.
+###### Location:

-Location: FreeViewing\\ExpMain\\Analysis\\AnalysisCode\\ResultsAnalysis\\EyeTrackingAnalysis\\PlotsBothExperiments
+FreeViewing\\ExpMain\\Analysis\\AnalysisCode\\ResultsAnalysis\\EyeTrackingAnalysis\\PlotsBothExperiments

 (1) Run\_AwarenessResultsExperiments.m - creates the awareness results figure.

 Conditions:
 (a) saveFlag- 1 save, 0 do not save

 (2) Run\_AwarenessResultsBPE.m - creates the Bayesian parameter estimation awareness results figure.

 Conditions:
 (a) saveFlag- 1 save, 0 do not save

 (3) Run\_EyeMovementResultsExperiments.m - create the object analysis, region analysis and emotional face attribute analysis results figures, and create tables summarizing effect sizes and p-values for all conditions except the main condition.

 Conditions:
+(a) AnalysisType-

+1 main analysis

-(a) AnalysisType- 1 main analysis, 2 low level type 1 analysis, 3 RttM check analysis, 4 permutation check More analyses for revision:
+2 low level type 1 analysis

+3 RttM check analysis

+4 permutation check

+More analyses for revision:

-5 - conscious trials from unconscious and conscious sessions 89 - analysis of exp 1\&2 8 right participants, 9 left participants (instead of experiment in the rows, it is dominant eye) 11 - downsample number of trials according to the smaller visibility condition for each participant 12 - downsample number of trials according to the smaller visibility condition for each image 13 - free viewing data without a mask and conscious condition 14 - pixel based classification to objects and regions 15 - first saccade analysis
+5 - conscious trials from unconscious and conscious sessions

+89 - analysis of exp 1\&2 8 right participants, 9 left participants (instead of experiment in the rows, it is dominant eye)

+11 - downsample number of trials according to the smaller visibility condition for each participant

+12 - downsample number of trials according to the smaller visibility condition for each image

+13 - free viewing data without a mask and conscious condition

+14 - pixel based classification to objects and regions

+15 - first saccade analysis

-17 - classification to objects and regions based on 50% overlap and above (b) saveFlag- 1 save, 0 do not save
+17 - classification to objects and regions based on 50% overlap and above

+(b) saveFlag- 1 save, 0 do not save

 (4) Run\_CNNResults.m - create the CNN results figures, and create tables summarizing effect sizes and p-values for all conditions except the main condition.

 Conditions:

 (a) AnalysisType-

 1 - main analysis

 3 - RttM check analysis

 More analyses for revision:

-5 - conscious trials from unconscious and conscious sessions 89 - fig 1 only right dominant eye participants included from both experiments fig 2 only left dominant eye participants included from both experiments 1112 - fig 1 downsample number of trials according to the smaller visibility condition for each participant from both 	experiments fig 2: downsample number of trials according to the smaller visibility condition for each image from both experiments 13 - free viewing data without a mask and conscious condition from both experiments (b)saveFlag- 1 save, 0 do not save
+5 - conscious trials from unconscious and conscious sessions

+89 - fig 1 only right dominant eye participants included from both experiments. fig 2 only left dominant eye participants included from both experiments

+1112 - fig 1 downsample number of trials according to the smaller visibility condition for each participant from both experiments. fig 2: downsample number of trials according to the smaller visibility condition for each image from both experiments

+13 - free viewing data without a mask and conscious condition from both experiments

+(b)saveFlag- 1 save, 0 do not save